-Vehicles without a smart key system: Stop the engine by turning the engine switch to "ACC".
+Vehicles without a smart key system: Stop the engine by turning the engine switch to the "ACC" position.

 Vehicles with a smart key system: Stop the engine by pressing and holding the "ENGINE START STOP" switch for 3 consecutive seconds or more.